 Moisture is the primary reason for deterioration in buildings and can also lead to wood destroying insect infestations such as termites.
 Often homes with low crawl spaces and/or poor ventilation experience problems with moisture.
-Moisture issues can be corrected in a number of ways such as installing a moisture barrier, automatic vents and even raising the level of soil in your crawl space.
+Moisture issues can be corrected in a number of ways such as installing a moisture barrier, dehumidifier, automatic vents, or even raising the level of soil in your crawl space.
 If you think that you may have a moisture problem please call us today for a free inspection.
 Left untreated, moisture can cause serious damages to your home.

 Powder Post Beetles

 We use the term "powderpost beetles" for several groups of small woodboring beetles.
 In North Carolina, our primary concern is with amoeboid ("an-oh-be-id") powderpost beetles, which attack the "softwoods", such as spruce, pine and fir, that are used to make floor joists, wall studs and other structural lumber.
 Lyctid ("lick-tid") powderpost beetles attack only hardwoods, such asoak, hickory, and maple.